Document Console

 Initial Setup

-In environments like AWS GovCloud (US) West where automatic setup isn't available, you'll need to:
+In environments such as AWS GovCloud (US) West where automatic console setup is not available, you need to:

 Configuring Welcome Email